-Manufacturers and carriers load up the phone with many pre-installed apps.
+Manufacturers and carriers load up their phones with many pre-installed apps.
 While there are some fraction of buyers who will actually benefit from them, they are mostly installed more on a contracted partner’s behalf.

-These general useless apps are referred to as “bloatware” since their main purpose for most device buyers is taking up space and using up resources on their device.
-Many of these apps run automatically when the phone restarts, and it takes extra effort to remove them.
+These generally useless apps are referred to as “bloatware.”
+The main purpose for most device buyers is to take up space and use up resources on their devices.
+Many of these apps run automatically when the phone restarts, requiring extra effort to remove them.